 The UK is the first nation to have set up its own forum on internet governance.
 It will work with the IGF international forum the IGF international forum, which was established in 2006 by the United Nations to give companies, governments, organisations and individuals the opportunity to debate how the internet is changing and developing.
 Representatives from Nominet, the Specialist Crime Directorate, MPs and a British ambassador attended the first meeting.

 The forum is independent of the government, even though it involves collaboration from public sector figures including individual MPs.
-Representatives from parliament, charities such as Amnesty International and the internet industry are involved in the IGF.
+Representatives from parliament, Amnesty International ">charities such as Amnesty International and the internet industry are involved in the IGF.

 Alun Michael MP, who is a chair at the forum and played a key role in setting up the UK IGF, told CIO sister title Computerworld UK that it was a crucial step in internet governance nationally, allowing Britain to take steps relevant to its culture in tackling the problem.